The slug club

 Frank and Alice Longbottom had both been covered by a bath towel, but they were still starting to quietly tremble with cold, in the background.
 Suneko turned to them, accioed fresh clothes from a drawer, and said in a surprisingly soothing voice :

 « We will dress you up, now.
 Alright?
 You need to look nice for your son, who came to visit you.
-Let’s get these pants on, first, mister Longbottom, shall we? » Then, she showed the frozen Regina Blazen with her chin to their son, and instructed coldly :
+Let’s get these pants on, first, mister Longbottom, shall we? » Then, she showed the frozen Regina Blazen with her chin to their son :

 -When I get samples of the potion, I’ll be able to define an efficient recovery strategy.
 I’m pretty sure I know how I’ll proceed to get them. »